With a business degree, you can build a solid foundation of knowledge to help you turn your interests, hobbies, and passions into a career.

 We also offer an online degree completion program for students who have already completed an Associate's Degree from a community college or have completed the majority of their program.
 You can complete your business degree from anywhere in the world!

-Accreditation by AACSB, International
+Accredited by AACSB, International

 All degree programs are accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
 This represents the highest standard of achievement for business schools worldwide; only 5% of business schools globally and 30 % of business schools nationally have earned this distinction.